micharel09/Eigakan-FE/README.md

-# 🎬 Eigakan-FE - Your Ultimate Movie Watching Experience
+# 🎬 Eigakan - Your Ultimate Movie Watching Experience

 ## 🌟 About The Project